-To determine the concentration of valproic acid in your blood and to maintain a therapeutic level
+To determine the concentration of valproic acid in your blood; the purpose is to maintain a therapeutic level and monitor toxicity.

 When to Get Tested?

-At regular intervals to monitor the drug's level; to detect low or excessive (potentially toxic) concentrations
+At regular intervals to monitor the drug's level or when a person shows signs of toxicity

 A blood sample drawn from a vein in your arm